ppatierno/rhte-2019/modules/01-kafka-on-openshift.md

 * `device-telemetry-enriched`: the topic where the Kafka Streams application writes telemetry data enriched with the devices information.

 The above topics are described by corresponding `KafkaTopic` resources in the `kafka/kafka-topics.yaml` file.
-When these resources are created, the Topic Operator takes care of them in ordert to create the actual corresponding topics in the Apache Kafka cluster.
+When these resources are created, the Topic Operator takes care of them in order to create the actual corresponding topics in the Apache Kafka cluster.

 ```shell
 oc apply -f kafka/kafka-topics.yaml